PedroCantu-Dev/PedroCantu-Dev/README.md

 ## Hi there, I'm Pedro Cantú! 👋

-Welcome to my GitHub profile!
-I'm a passionate developer, always exploring new technologies, building innovative projects, and collaborating with the community.
+I'm a Computer Engineering graduate with a specialization in Computer Science from the Autonomous University of San Luis Potosí.
+My passion for computing covers a broad spectrum, from the intricate details of hardware and computer architecture to the ever-evolving world of software development.
 Here's a little about me:

 ### 🚀 About Me
-- 🔭 I’m currently working on developing scalable microservices and AI-driven platforms.
+- 🔭 I’m currently focused on building a career in **DevSecOps**, ensuring secure and reliable application deployment.
-- 🌱 I’m currently learning advanced machine learning algorithms and DevOps best practices.
-- 👯 I’m looking to collaborate on open-source projects that aim to make a positive impact.
-- 🤔 I’m looking for help with mastering cloud technologies and scalable architecture.
+- 🌱 I’m passionate about continuous improvement in production environments and love automating processes to enhance development workflows.
+- 👯 Although I admire **Artificial Intelligence** and **Data Science**, I see myself as a DevSecOps specialist who occasionally explores these fields as a hobby.
+- 🤖 I have a deep love for hardware and computer architecture but understand that my true career lies in cloud and software automation.
+- ⚙️ I’m fascinated by **cloud services** and enjoy creating scalable solutions using modern infrastructure.
-- 💬 Ask me about backend development, data structures, or my favorite coding challenges!
+- 💬 Ask me about deploying secure applications, cloud infrastructure, or my favorite automation tools.
-- 😄 Pronouns: He/Him
-- ⚡ Fun fact: When I'm not coding, you can find me experimenting with sound design or hiking in the mountains.
+- 🎶 When I'm not coding, I'm likely making music or working out to maintain a healthy lifestyle.

 ### 🛠️ My Tech Toolbox
 Here are some of the technologies I love to work with:
-- **Languages**: Python, JavaScript, Go, Rust, Kotlin
+- **Languages**: C (first programming language), Python (for its versatility), C#, PHP
-- **Frameworks**: Flask, Spring Boot, Angular, Svelte
+- **Frameworks**: Entity Framework, Laravel
-- **DevOps Tools**: Docker, Kubernetes, Jenkins, Terraform
+- **DevOps Tools**: Docker, Kubernetes, Jenkins, Terraform, GitHub Actions
+- **Cloud Platforms**: AWS, Azure, Google Cloud
-- **Other Skills**: Ethical Hacking, Cybersecurity, AI Model Training
+- **Other Skills**: CI/CD pipelines, cloud infrastructure, network security

 ### 📫 Let's Connect
 - 💼 [LinkedIn](https://www.linkedin.com/in/pedrocantu) — Let's connect professionally!